-3 CAP764 Chapter 3.

-- 4. MOD's standard aviation obstacle lighting standards are set for aerodromes and their environs at 200cd steady red lights (for obstacles <45m) and 2000cd steady red lights (for obstacles >45m and <150m)4.
-Understandably, with the proliferation of wind turbines, lighting pollution is an issue and so MOD has addressed this public concern for onshore developments by revising the aerodrome standard to suit the en-route requirement. - a.
+a.
 Infra-Red (IR) Lighting.
-MOD is cognisant that the majority of military night low flying is now conducted with the aid of aircrew night vision goggles (NVGs), so the MOD Low Flying Ops Sqn, together with QinetiQ and the RAF Centre for Aviation Medicine, have undertaken a series of trials to determine the suitability of NVG-compatible IR obstruction lights which are invisible to the naked eye.
-The trials were successful and the specification required is detailed in Appendix 1 to this Annex.
-When requesting lighting on turbines, MOD will specify IR lighting as an option wherever possible in the interests of public amenity. - b.
+MOD is cognisant that the majority of military night low flying is now conducted with the aid of aircrew night vision goggles (NVGs).
+Previously the MOD Low Flying Ops Sqn, together with QinetiQ and the RAF Centre for Aviation Medicine, undertook a series of trials to determine the suitability of NVG-compatible IR obstruction lights which are invisible to the naked eye.
+The trials were successful, and the specification required is detailed in Appendix 1 to this Annex.
+When requesting lighting on turbines, MOD will specify IR lighting as an option wherever possible in the interests of public amenity.

+b.
 Visible Lighting.
-There are circumstances where IR lighting is incompatible with the military operations in the area concerned and in such cases visible lighting will be requested.
-In the main these areas are where there is a predominance of training being undertaken by formations who do not routinely use night vision devices (NVD).
-Where visible lighting is requested, the MOD specifications are a compromise between the statutory requirement (no lighting) and the standard aviation obstruction lighting (2000cd) for structures above 500ft. - (1) MOD will request either 25cd or 200cd flashing red lighting (depending on the circumstances).
+There are circumstances where IR lighting is incompatible with the military operations in the area concerned and, in such cases, visible lighting will be requested.
+In the main these areas are where there is a predominance of training being undertaken by formations who do not routinely use night vision goggles (NVGs).
+Where visible lighting is requested, the MOD specifications are a compromise between the statutory requirement) and the standard aviation obstruction lighting (2000cd) for structures above 150m.

+(1) MOD will request either 25cd or 200cd flashing red lighting (depending on the circumstances).
 This is a deviation from ICAO stds5 but flashing permits visual acquisition at a greater range (in excess of 5nm in the case of 25cd) and compensates for the reduction in intensity.
-25cd will be requested wherever circumstances permit, but in some locations a brighter 200cd (still low intensity) light will be needed.
+25cd will be requested wherever circumstances permit, but in some locations a brighter 200cd light will be needed.
 These areas will be close to elementary/basic flying training schools.

-- (2) Occasionally, these lights will also be required to mark the corners/cardinals of large wind farm sites where circumstances might reduce the pilot's ability to quickly identify the full size of the site if marked with less intense lights.
-The specification recommended for visible lighting is detailed in Appendix 1 to this Annex. - c.
+(2).
+Occasionally, these lights will also be required to mark the corners/cardinals of large wind farm sites where circumstances might reduce the pilot's ability to quickly identify the full size if marked with less intense lights.
+The specification recommended for visible lighting is detailed in Appendix 1 to the Annex.

+c.
 Combi Lighting.
 In some locations6 it may be appropriate to combine IR and 25cd elements.
 The combination increases the probability of early detection.
-Combi lighting is appropriate in low flying choke points or on the cardinal turbines of large wind farms where circumstances might reduce the pilot's ability to quickly identify the full size of the site if marked with less intense lights.
-These lights may also be specified where SAR helicopters conduct intensive night training.
+Combi lighting is appropriate in low flying choke points.